Hooky (webcomic): Plot

 The story follows main characters Daniela "Dani" and Dorian Wytte, two 12-year-old witches who miss the bus to magic school.
 Rather than returning home, the pair opts to find a mentor, initially selecting their Aunt Hilde.
 After failing the mission given to them by their aunt, however, the pair begins to search for a new mentor.
 On a train, the kids meet Nico, a rambunctious non-magical boy who lives with a soothsayer named Pendragon.
 Nico convinces the Wyttes to meet Pendragon, who in turn agrees to take the kids on as students.
 Monica, the princess of the kingdom, eventually joins as a fourth student.
-Initially seeking Pendragon as soothsayer while on a journey to save her captured fiancée Prince William, she decides living with the witch is more worthwhile to her quest.
+Initially seeking Pendragon as soothsayer while on a journey to save her captured fiancé Prince William, she decides living with the witch is more worthwhile to her quest.

 The series is set in a fantasy world with historic conflict between non-magical people and witches.
 Though under the current king's rule, witch-hunting is illegal, animosity between the two groups remains.
 Unbeknownst to Dani and Dorian, powerful witches, including the pair's aunt and parents, are plotting to kill the current king and replace him with a witch, as a means to create a new era for witches.